philbertshea/tp/docs/UserGuide.md

 ### Deleting a person : `del`

-Deletes the specified person from the address book.
+Deletes a person from the address book.

-Format: `del -i INDEX`
+Format: `del -i INDEX[,INDEX or RANGE]...`

+Parameters:
-* Deletes the person at the specified `INDEX`.
+* -i: Specifies the 1-based index(es) of the person(s) to delete.
+Accepts:
-* The index refers to the index number shown in the displayed person list.
+ * Single index (e.g. 1)
+ * Multiple indices separated by commas (e.g. 1,3,5)
+ * Ranges using dashes (e.g. 2-4)
+ * Mixed usage (e.g. 1,3-5,7)

+Restrictions:
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be a positive non-zero integer.
-* To specify multiple indexes, input indexes separated by comma (e.g. 1,2,3) or a range (e.g. 1-5)
+* Index ranges must be valid (e.g., 2-1 is not allowed).
+* The -i prefix must be provided only once.
+Multiple -i prefixes (e.g. -i 1 -i 2) are not allowed.

 Examples:
-* `del -i 2` deletes the 2nd person in the address book.
+* `del -i 2`
+ * Deletes the person at index 2.
-* `del -i 1,4-6` deletes the 1st, 4th, 5th and 6th person in the address book.
+* `del -i 1,3-5,7`
+ * Deletes persons at indices 1, 3, 4, 5, and 7.

 ### Clearing all entries : `clear`